 Suggested Video: Guy Kawasaki* on Entrepreneurship

 *Shortly after I started The Franchise King Blog, I was lucky enough to be asked to contribute some of my franchise expertise to one of Guy Kawasaki’s projects.
 It was wonderful, and I got to meet him in Las Vegas at a conference.
-Anyway, he’s written several book that are perfect for people who want to start a business.
-Check out Guy Kawasaki’s books.
+Anyway, he’s written several books that are perfect for people who want to start a business.
+Check out this book:

 Finally, if you decide to start a business from scratch, you get to make the rules.